plmilord/Hass.io-custom-component-my_bwa/README.md

 Since the event where my spa emptied when it was -30°C outside and it took me a while to find out (luckily, more fear than harm!)...
 I tried to find a solution to better supervise my spa!
 Initially, I wanted to replicate my iPhone's **Coast Spas** App in Home Assistant so that I could create notifications, track, control and automate/script some stuff.
 I was also looking to replicate my home automation in the **Home** App to simplify my family's access to all my different platforms.
 Home Assistant was the perfect fit for that!

 **Spa Client** is inspired by several similar projects and the work of many people.
-With version 2.0, several elements have been improved in order to represent the App **Coast Spas** as faithfully as possible.
+With version 2.0 and later, several elements have been improved in order to represent the App **Coast Spas** as faithfully as possible.
 During installation, all the components are created according to the configuration of your spa!

 ## What you need